bracikaa/cms/README.md

-# CONTENT MANAGEMENT SYSTEM WRITTEN IN PHP
+# CONTENT MANAGEMENT SYSTEM WRITTEN IN PHP USING REST

-	Written as a test project, started out following a tutorial on internet, but then I made something myself.
-	Works as a blogging app.
+##	Works as a blogging app.

+Includes the admin panel, the statistics widget and a full support for REST services.

+## Author

+Mehmed Duhovic